HOW TO GET TO FAVIGNANA

 The best way?
 Fly into Trapani or Palermo, and catch the ferry to Favignana from Trapani port.
 Other ports linking Favignana are Marsala and Naples (this one limited to Saturdays and to only a couple of months a year, usually July and August).
 You can easily check prices and book your ferry to Favignana, which we strongly recommend because it gets crowded in summer and you could lose the whole day without any chance to get to the island.

-If you go for the Palermo option, yes, you could spend a little time exploring another destination, but you then have to catch a bus to Trapani, a two hours’ journey, to catch the hydrofoil, so flying direct into Trapani International Airport is probably the simplest option, and you can save time by buying your ticket online ahead of your arrival.
+If you go for the Palermo option, yes, you could spend a little time exploring another destination, but you then have to catch a bus to Trapani, a one hour journey, to catch the hydrofoil, so flying direct into Trapani International Airport is probably the simplest option (if available), and you can save time by buying your ticket online ahead of your arrival.
 The port is around half an hour away from the airport.
 Your sailing will only take around half an hour, and the bright blue sea en-route is more than enough to open your eyes to the beauty of the area.

 Your first landfall on the island will be in Favignana Town, and this is where most of the main life on the island is, which is handy!
 Favignana Town is located on the east of the island, but it’s also very well placed for getting out and about around the rest of the island.
 The butterfly shape of the island itself means that you have two flat sides, with a bump in the middle, in the form of a hill, well, the bump is easily accessible via a tunnel that goes through the middle of it, so you have no excuse to not be a little adventurous!

 Getting out and about …